Beware of fake lookalike websites replicating ComBank Digital!

 Social Media Posts:

-A post was published saying, “CID investigating another theft through Commercial Bank!”
+A post was published saying, “CID is investigating another theft through Commercial Bank!”

 Facebook | Archived Link Archived Link